 Bangkok is one of the most invigorating cities in the world.
 Zooming around in a tuk-tuk, eating delicious street food and temple-hopping are all part of the Bangkok experience.
 Golden palaces and soaring temples dot the skyline and the city is rich in both history and culture.

-Shopping opportunities are abundant.
-There’s the vast weekend market of Chatuchak to the famous floating market.
+Shopping opportunities are abundant from the vast weekend market of Chatuchak to the famous floating market.
 If brand names are more your style, check out the sleek and contemporary Siam Center.
 Additionally, nightlife in the city is legendary.
-The city has one of the most extensive and lively LGBTQ scenes in South East Asia.
+Additionally, the city has one of the most extensive and lively LGBTQ scenes in South East Asia.
 It’s no wonder that the metropolis is not only a popular stop-over city, but a compelling destination in its own right.

 Everyone knows the beaches in Thailand are fabulous, but these days it’s tough to find one that’s not over-run with tourists.
 For a less crowded experience, The Philippines offers postcard perfect white sand beaches, secluded coves and pristine coral reefs.